Spanish court rules to extradite Venezuela spy chief to US - NewsBreak

 Spain’s National Court said police and Spain’s penitentiary services will be in charge of his transfer to the U.S. No date was given.

-Last week the National Court ordered the extradition of , who is charged in Miami with money laundering.
+Last week the National Court ordered the extradition of Chávez’s former nurse, who is charged in Miami with money laundering.

 Comments / 0